RachelNS/about-me-page/README.md

 # portfolio-page
-Created HTML and CSS files for main page, contact and portfolio pages
+Created HTML and CSS files for about, contact and portfolio pages Added navbar, photo, and paragraphs to about me page